If you haven't already, join my mailing list to receive monthly news, discounts, and articles in your inbox.

-These days I’ve been diving deeper into my meditation practice, what with beginning a one-on-one mentoring program with my teacher, as well as increasing my daily sitting time from 45 to 60 minutes, and signing up for three silent retreats this year.
-With this newfound enthusiasm I find myself leading more and more meditation sessions, whether in class, conference, or workshop settings.
-In these settings, the most common deterrents to beginning a meditation practice I have noticed are not knowing how to: 1) Sit comfortably; and 2) Guide oneself through a sit.
-I have a dream that includes everyone meditating daily, and as a result I break down these two obstacles for you in the hopes that it’ll make things more accessible for you.
+As I continue to approach my meditation practice with enthusiasm, I find myself leading more and more meditation sessions in class, conference, or workshop settings.
+In these settings, the most common deterrents to beginning a meditation practice I have noticed are not knowing how to: 1) Sit comfortably; and 2) Guide oneself through a meditation session.
+As a result I break down these two obstacles below in the hopes that it’ll make things more accessible.

 Sukhasana (Easy Pose)

 Sit on a high cushion, setting the hips higher than the knees.
 Place one foot in front of the other, letting the knees touch the ground if possible.
 If the knees do not come all the way down, see the next pose.
 Place hands in your lap or on your thighs with your elbows beneath the shoulders.

 Set yourself up as you would for traditional Sukhasana pose (see above).
 Instead of placing one foot in front of the other, cross the ankles and place rolled up towels or blankets beneath the knees for support.
 Place hands in your lap or on your thighs with your elbows beneath the shoulders.

 A great way to alleviate pressure off the ankles is using a meditation bench.
 They are usually slanted to allow for a natural tilt of the pelvis and lengthening of the lower back.
 Slide your legs beneath the bench, toes pointing back, and keep your knees together.
 Place hands in your lap or on your thighs with your elbows beneath the shoulders.